-The underwriters are offering the shares of common stock, subject to the prior sale of shares, and when, as and if such shares are delivered to and accepted by them.
-The underwriters will initially offer to sell shares to the public at the initial public offering price shown on the front cover page of this prospectus.
+Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the front cover page of this prospectus.
 The underwriters may sell shares to securities dealers at a discount of up to \$ per share from the initial public offering price.
 Any such securities dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
-After the initial public offering, the underwriters may vary the public offering price and other selling terms.
+After the initial public offering, the underwriters may change the public offering price and other selling terms.